 Water beads first got popular as a kids' toy when I was student teaching.
 The kids in my class would carry them in little containers, calling them their babies!
 I didn't even realize till much later that they were meant to be for flower arrangements.
 These teensy tiny little balls grow through osmosis in just a few hours.

 If you need some click here for my favorite water beads on Amazon Prime.

-I feel really safe with these beads since they've passed kids safety testing.
-You get 55,000 beads for under $10!
+I feel really safe with these beads since they've passed kids safety testing, but always use caution when playing with small objects as they can become choking hazards .
+You get 55,000 beads for under $8!
 This is an affiliate link, so I may receive commission if you purchase.

 When you first bring out the water beads, they're unbelievably tiny.
 We inspected them and made observations: what colors they were, their size, shape, and texture.

 Next we put them in a container and added two cups of water (for one tablespoon of waters beads).
 I asked the girls what they thought might happen and that a guess like this is called a "hypothesis" in science.

 Big Sis is familiar had just watched a Doc McStuffins episode about a toy that grows when put in the water, so she predicted it would grow!
 In just over an hour the tiny balls were looking larger, like splotchy orbs in the water.
 After naptime, the water beads were about 20 times the size, at least, and ready for some sensory play.

 We ventured outside because these water beads are bouncy and so delightful to Lil Sis that I knew there was a chance of getting them everywhere.
 Just to be clear, make sure you are okay with these rolling around.
 If your toddler is prone to putting things in their mouth, this is probably not the best toy for them.
 Lil Sis (almost 2) is not inclined to put random things in her mouth, but I'm always cautious and watch her with small toys.